Courtois clears up Pickford comments

 Courtois raised his Everton counterpart's relatively small stature as a factor in his failure to make the save, suggesting he was "too busy throwing his legs in the air".

-But, speaking in the aftermath of Belgium's 2-1 quarter-final upset of Brazil on Saturday (AEST), Courtois was at pains to praise his fellow gloveman.
+But, speaking in the aftermath of Belgium's 2-1 quarter-final upset of Brazil on Friday, Courtois was at pains to praise his fellow gloveman.

-"This thing about Jordan Pickford, I want to make it clear, I never mocked his height," Courtois said.
+"This thing about Jordan Pickford, I want to make it clear, I never mocked his height," Courtois told the BBC.

 "I would never mock the height of a goalkeeper.